AruniMishra/aws/awsTutorial/AWS.md

 - You can choose to have AWS KMS automatically rotate CMKs every year, provided that those keys were generated within AWS KMS HSMs.
 Automatic key rotation is not supported for imported keys, asymmetric keys, or keys generated in an AWS CloudHSM cluster using the AWS KMS custom key store feature.
 If you choose to import keys to AWS KMS or asymmetric keys or use a custom key store, you can manually rotate them by creating a new CMK and mapping an existing key alias from the old CMK to the new CMK.

       Unsupported CMK types: Automatic key rotation is not supported on the following types of CMKs, but you can rotate these CMKs manually.
-      - Asymmetric CMKs
+      - Asymmetric KMS keys
-      - CMKs in custom key stores
+      - KMS keys in custom key stores (backed by AWS CloudHSM clusters)
-      - CMKs that have imported key material
+      - KMS keys that have imported key material

 # ECS